mmderakhshani/PascalVOC2007-Fastai/README.md

 # PascalVOC2007-Fastai
-This is a repository containing source codes on class segmentation in Pascal VOC 2007
+This is a repository containing a notebook on object segmentation in Pascal VOC 2007.